jasmas/wordMerge/README.md

 The script requires tracking the windows open in Microsoft Word and, in order to accomplish this, begins by closing all open documents and saving changes.
 It is best to close all open documents, or ensure that Microsoft Word is not running prior to beginning a merge.
+It is a future objective to eliminate this requirement and behavior.

 TODO
 ----
-*   Rework to perform three-way merge to common ancestor.
+*   Modify the script to work reliably without first closing all open Word documents.
 *   Modify driver for use as a diff driver.